 Planning Your Route

-I don’t think it can really be understood until you drive there but Australia is massive.
-Looking at a map online to see how it compares to Europe or the U.S. doesn’t really even begin to show you.
+I don’t think it can be understood until you drive there, but Australia is massive.
+Looking at a map online to see how it compares to Europe or the U.S. doesn’t even begin to show you.
 The roads in some places take much longer than you expect them to.
-When you are planning your route, you’ll want to ensure that you have enough time to get where you’re going.
-And obviously enough time to get back.
+When planning your route, you’ll want to ensure you have enough time to get where you’re going.
+And obviously, enough time to get back.

 Planning is everything when taking on a trip like this so establish a route that works for your timing and stick to it.
 If you’re lucky enough to have extended or endless time then you may not need to adhere as much to this rule.

 The best advice we got was to download Wikicamps.
-It helped us find campsites both free and paid.
-It also included landmarks, dumpsites, water and free wifi spots.
-Click here to get the app – it is worth the couple dollars.
+It helped us find campsites, both free and paid.
+It also included landmarks, dumpsites, water, and free wifi spots.
+Click here to get the app – it is worth a couple of dollars.

 What We Loved about Renting a Campervan